SF-WDI-LABS/testing-with-rspec/README.md

 ### Testing Models

 Below is a partial test file for a `User` model.
-It assumes that by the `describe` line, we've set up a `user` instance with first and last names.
+It assumes that before the `describe` line, we've set up a `user` instance with first and last names.
 Then, it tests that the `full_name` method correctly calculates the full name:

   ```ruby
   #